bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 `component_id` value, then they MUST be processed in the order in which they are specified in the Commit.

-AppEphemeral proposals can be sent by external senders.
-They do not require an UpdatePath.
+AppEphemeral proposals do not require an UpdatePath.
+An AppEphemeral proposal can be sent by an external sender.
+Likewise, AppEphemeral proposals can be included in an external commit.
+Applications can make more restrictive validity rules for ephemeral updates of their components, such that some components would not be valid at the application when sent in an external commit or via an external proposer.

 # Security Considerations